Rise to Success: Career Highlights of Seth Rollins

 January 2013: The Shield Aids CM Punk

-In January 2013, The Shield continued to aid CM Punk, attacking Ryback and The Rock at Royal Rumble.
-Later, it was revealed that CM Punk and his manager Paul Heyman had been paying The Shield and Brad Maddox.
+In January 2013, The Shield continued to aid CM Punk, attacking both Ryback and The Rock.
+It was later revealed that Punk and Paul Heyman had been paying The Shield to work for them.

 May 2013: WWE Tag Team Championship Win

-On January 26, 2014, at the Royal Rumble, Seth Rollins entered his first Royal Rumble match at number 2 and was eventually eliminated by his teammate, Roman Reigns, after eliminating three participants.
+On January 26, 2014, at the Royal Rumble, Seth Rollins participated in his first Royal Rumble match.
+Entering at number 2, Rollins eliminated three competitors before being eliminated by his teammate, Roman Reigns.

 2014: Joins The Authority

-In 2014, Seth Rollins left The Shield and joined The Authority, establishing his on-screen character as a leading villain.
+In 2014, Seth Rollins left The Shield and joined The Authority, establishing himself as a leading villain.

 2014: Money in the Bank Winner

-In 2014, Seth Rollins won the Money in the Bank ladder match, marking a significant achievement in his WWE career.
+In 2014, Seth Rollins won the Money in the Bank ladder match.

 On January 5, 2015, The Authority regained control over WWE.